g0-j0/cryptonite_taskphase_shreeniketh/File_Globbing.md

 hacker@globbing~mixing-globs:/challenge/files$
 ```

-Originally, I thought we had to run the command, so that took some extra time.
+Originally, I thought we had to run the command absolutely, so that took some extra time.
 Later, I ran it in a relative path, giving the output at least.
 All I had to refine was what I had to write relatively.

 ## Exclusionary globbing